religiosa1/init-docker-db/README.md

 ## Installation

-Operation requires docker-engine to be available on your machine, with the `docker` command available in the PATH.

 The easiest way to install and use this script is to grab an executable from the latest release and drop it somewhere in your PATH.

+Operation requires docker-engine to be available on your machine, with the `docker` command available in the PATH, unless you're using the dry mode.

 ## Running/compiling localy